German clubs reject goalline technology

-Technology is already being used in the English Premier League and German champions Bayern Munich had called for it to be brought in to the Bundesliga.
+The technology is already being used in other countries, including the English Premier League, and champions Bayern Munich had called for it to be brought in to the Bundesliga.

 "I can announce the clubs of the Bundesliga and the second Bundesliga opted to do without it," DFL president Reinhard Rauball told reporters.